Vending at the Camel, Richmond, VA on this muggy ass day today, though it’s chill as a pool in here! 10% of sales go to the Highland Support Project

 Later, we decided to go a little out of the way to check out Lala's "The Christmas Bar" per Anthony Bourdain's recommendation.

+Painted by Daniel Johnston.
 It was such a long day.
 We were pooped.
 On the way back to our friend's apartment, we saw massive amounts of people along the Congress bridge, watching... swarms of birds??
 We circled around once more, we were so confused, because clearly this was a thing.
 We later found out that the flock of birds were actually bats!
 The great free-tailed Mexican bat migration of the Congress avenue bridge occurs every year so the bats can birth.
 An aha! moment, that is why there are so many bat references!
 Below a beautiful bird mural on the side of a residence.